emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 The equivalence of the Yoneda lemma is natural in both $a : A$ and $C : A → U$.

+Naturality in $a$ follows from the fact that the maps `evid` and `yon` are fiberwise equivalences between covariant families over $A$, though it requires some work, which has not yet been formalized, to prove that the domain is covariant.

+Naturality in $C$ is not automatic but can be proven easily:

 ```rzk title="RS17, Lemma 9.2(i)"
 #def is-natural-evid-twice-pointwise
   (A : U)